komunitin/komunitin-api/accounting/README.md

 ## Introduction
 The Accounting API defines a protocol to make payments and charges between members of exchange communities.
 It can be used for simple local transaction between members of the same exchange group but it also defines a way to make payments across different exchange groups, exchanging the currencies.
 That makes the protocol very powerful and different from most other options out there.

-The protocol is very to implement and understand: just a regular JSON RESTful API following the [JSON:API](https://jsonapi.org) guidelines.
+The protocol is simple to implement and understand: just a regular JSON RESTful API following the [JSON:API](https://jsonapi.org) guidelines.
 It is also not tight to any technology.
-However it makes use of standard cryptography techniques to make the protocol secure and minimize the trust the members must have with the system.
+It makes use of standard cryptography techniques to make the protocol secure and minimize the trust the members must have with the system.
 Concretely, members only have to trust their local exchange groups.
 Local exchange groups must only trust their local neighbours (the currencies they are directly connected to).
 The system allows then transactions with remote currencies making several currency exchanges from the origin to the destination.

-It does not use a shared ledger and it doesn't use any global consensus mechanism.
+The protocol does not use a shared ledger and it doesn't use any global consensus mechanism.
 That allows infinite scalability and also it allows a high level of privacy even for transactions with remote exchange groups.

-Designed specifically for community exchange groups.
-It does not use the concept of external market maker to exchange between different currencies.
+It is designed specifically for community exchange groups.
+It does not use the concept of external market makers to exchange between different currencies.
 The exchange groups themselves enable gateways that connect their currencies only with their neighbour currencies (one of them is enough) or with one clearing central at the exchange rate they choose.
 Exchange groups must actively take care of their balance trades with their directly connected currencies for the health of their own currency, trying to keep it close to zero.
-In a simple setting with only one gateway to remote currencies, that means that the total amount bought outside the exchange group must be roughly equal than the total amount sold outside the group.
+In a simple setting with only one connection to a remote currency, that means that the total amount bought outside the exchange group must be roughly equal than the total amount sold outside the group.

 ## Objects
-These are the different objects or resources in the API.
+These are the different resource objects in the API.

 ### Currency
 Defines a currency.
 The 4-letter codes used in CES (https://community-exchange.org) and IntegralCES (https://integralces.net) are of `CEN` type.
 Other types of codes may be defined.